amuchilani-boy/data_analytics_portfolio/sql-projects/student-mental-health-analysis/README.md

 - Average of the total score of depression, social connectedness and acculturative stress which are rounded to two decimal places.
 - Counting of the number of international students for each length of stay.
-- Filtering the types of students to only show the results for international students
+- Filtering the types of students to only show the results for international students.
-- Grouping and sorting data by length of stay
+- Grouping and sorting data by length of stay.

 ## Example Query